nazunalika/linux-guide-and-hints/source/centos/sysadmin.rst

    * Setup Dynamic DNS - This requires an almost specific configuration between dhcpd and named (bind) or FreeIPA's named.
    * Dynamic DNS needs to be aware of a domain name
    * Use SSSD for the IPA clients to update their DNS automatically (FreeIPA only) - this may not be required if dhcpd and named are configured correctly
+   * Setup an unbound service running on port 9053 that forwards to 1.1.1.1 for encrypted DNS

 **From this point forward, you are to ensure each of your VM's that you create have DNS entries.
 If you have Dynamic DNS running, you will NOT need to do any manual changes.
-You can use nsupdate to add additional entries as needed if you are implementing static A records or CNAME records.**
+You can use nsupdate or the ipa equivalent to add additional entries as needed if you are implementing static A records or CNAME records.**

 Server and Content Management
 +++++++++++++++++++++++++++++

-At this point, you'll need to setup Spacewalk or Katello on a VM.
+At this point, you'll need to setup Katello on a VM.
 I recommend using Katello as **Satellite 6** has its upstream from Katello.
 It is a combination of pulp, candlepin, foreman, and a form of puppet.
-This recommendation is primarily because Red Hat is phasing out **Red Hat Network Classic** and **Satellite 5**.
+This recommendation is primarily because Red Hat has phased out **Red Hat Network Classic** and **Satellite 5**.

 Katello, go `here <http://www.katello.org/>`__.

 .. note:: Heads up

    * You're going to be hosting repositories, I SERIOUSLY recommend creating a VM that has at least 250GB starting and going from there.
+Don't try to host Fedora.
    * Spacewalk has an odd "dependency" on wanting DHCP/TFTP to exist on the server at the same time.
 There is no way around this.
 You do not have to use it unless you are using cobbler (which needs TFTP and a specific DHCP configuration).
    * Katello is resource heavy, it's you may need to tune it.